Umarfarook1912/genui-style-extractor/FIGMA_PLUGIN_IMPLEMENTATION.md

 The GenUI Figma Plugin is **fully implemented** and ready to use!

+### 🆕 NEW IMPLEMENTATION (December 2025)

+A **completely new Figma plugin** has been created from scratch with:
+- ✅ Official Figma Plugin API (no DOM manipulation)
+- ✅ TypeScript-based extraction logic
+- ✅ Clean JSON output format
+- ✅ Integrated into frontend with third tab
+- ✅ Production-ready code with comprehensive documentation

 ## 📦 What Was Built

 ### 1. Core Plugin Files